 to proclaim the year of the Lord’s favor.”

 Then he rolled up the scroll, gave it back to the attendant and sat down.
 With all eyes fashioned on him, Jesus made the announcement – the Messiah had indeed come.
 To Nazareth of all places:

 “Today,” he said, “this scripture is fulfilled in your hearing.”

 Cognitive dissonance swept in.
 For while all were impressed at the local boy, even amazed by his presentation.
 But this was a little much.
 A little like the neighborhood kid, a talented boy, played Yesterday and Hard Day’s Night for you, had done it quite well, and then suddenly announced he was better than the Beatles.

 “Isn’t this Joseph’s son?” they asked.
 It was going to take a lot more than a powerfully done reading on a Saturday at church to get buy in.
 Jesus sensed this, and found their faith lacking.
 Hands crossed against their breasts, people were looking for that miraculous sign.
-No one brought forward a sick child, or a mute.
-Like the incident at the Temple, they wanted to see something.
+No one brought forward a sick child, or a blind man, which would have been the proper response after a reading and interpretation like this one.
+Rather, like the incident at the Temple, they wanted to see something.
 Show me.
 It was the big show temptation again (Jesus at the pinnacle of the Temple with the Devil during his 40 day fast).

-For some reason, having his natural family around like this just seemed to make Jesus a little bit prickly.
+For some reason, to this author at least, having his natural family around like this just seemed to bring out the worst in Jesus.
 The little town blues was getting to him here.
 He snapped back hard: